Hosting a NCCP Course

 - 6-10hr courses - $100-150

-The recommended minimum number of participants to run a workshop is 8 and the maximum is 20.
+The recommended minimum number of participants to run a typical workshop is 8 and the maximum is 20 (Reisistance Training typically has a maximum of 8 participants).
 Exception to these guidelines can be made, as it is the hosting agency's decision regarding the amount of money required to subsidize the course in the event of low enrollment.

 Note: It is strongly recommended that the host organization have coaches provide their NCCP number upon registration for administrative purposes.
 If a coach does not have a NCCP account, they can create one prior to registering for the course at: https://thelocker.coach.ca/account/login?mode=login

 The host agency is responsible for paying the Learning Facilitator (LF) an honorarium and travel expenses.
 The Learning Facilitator is to be paid directly and immediately following the course.
 Any other arrangements should be discussed with the Learning Facilitator.
 The recommended Learning Facilitator honoraria is based on the total number of hours of the course.
 Please confirm directly with the LF about payment. *Note* The recommended amounts are scheduled to be reviewed for increases in the Spring of 2018.